Cahir Castle, Cahir, Co Tipperary

 Swiss Cottage

-A Regency‑era “cottage orné” built for the Earl of Glengall in the early 1800s, the Swiss Cottage looks as if it were plucked from an Alpine village.
-Inside, a graceful spiral staircase and original Parisian wallpaper (partly restored by Sybil Connolly) create a romantic atmosphere.
+A Regency “cottage orné” built in 1810 for Richard Butler, 1st Earl of Glengall, and designed by John Nash, the Swiss Cottage looks as if it were lifted from an Alpine village.
+Inside, a spiral staircase and original Parisian wallpaper (partly restored by Sybil Connolly) set the tone.
 Tours are by guided group only and run from March to early November.

 The Suir Blueway is a 53 km waterway linking Cahir to Clonmel, Ardfinnan and beyond.
 Walkers enjoy a paved 5 km stretch from the castle to Ardfinnan, while cyclists can follow a low-traffic 21 km loop between Cahir and Clonmel.
 Local operators provide half-day kayak and canoe trips from the town quay, with equipment and a brief safety briefing for beginners.